Qarik-Group/concourse-tutorial/docs/basics/watch-job-output.md

-# View job output in terminal
+# Watch Job Output in Terminal

 The `job-hello-world` had terminal output from its resource fetch of a git repo and of the `hello-world` task running.